mje-nz/blog.mje.nz/_posts/2017-01-16-using-jekyll-on-github-pages.md

 ## SSL Termination with CloudFlare
-_This section is based on [a CloudFlare blog post](https://blog.cloudflare.com/secure-and-fast-github-pages-with-cloudflare/)._
+_This section is based on [a CloudFlare blog post](https://blog.cloudflare.com/secure-and-fast-GitHub-pages-with-cloudflare/)._

+_Updated 2018-05-24: GitHub Pages supports SSL for custom domains now._

-Github Pages only supports SSL for pages served without a custom domain.
+GitHub Pages only supports SSL for pages served without a custom domain.
 CloudFlare's Universal SSL can basically do the job, but there are a few caveats:

-* The connection from CloudFlare to the origin _will_ use SSL but the origin certificate _will not_ be verified, so it's still possible to MITM the traffic
+* The connection from CloudFlare to the origin _will_ use SSL but the origin certificate _will not_ be verified, so it's still possible to MITM the traffic.
-* The certificate CloudFlare issues for your site will also have Subject Alternate Names for other sites you don't control, [which might be embarrassing](https://www.troyhunt.com/should-you-care-about-the-quality-of-your-neighbours-on-a-san-certificate/)
+* The certificate CloudFlare issues for your site will also have Subject Alternate Names for other sites you don't control, [which might be embarrassing](https://www.troyhunt.com/should-you-care-about-the-quality-of-your-neighbours-on-a-san-certificate/).
-* The certificate CloudFlare issues for your site will not work on a certain older browsers[^4]
+* The certificate CloudFlare issues for your site will not work on a certain older browsers.[^4]

-If any of that is a deal-breaker you'll have to look elsewhere (e.g. hosting on [Amazon S3 behind Cloudfront](https://octoperf.com/blog/2015/06/01/host-jekyll-on-s3-cloudfront/)), but I think it's fine for most applications.
+If any of that is a deal-breaker you'll have to look elsewhere (e.g., hosting on [Amazon S3 behind Cloudfront](https://octoperf.com/blog/2015/06/01/host-jekyll-on-s3-cloudfront/)), but I think it's fine for most applications.
 The upside of using CloudFlare is that you also get their caching, DDOS protection, HTTP/2 support etc for free.

 To set it up, register with CloudFlare and [add your domain to your CloudFlare account](https://support.cloudflare.com/hc/en-us/articles/201720164-Step-2-Create-a-CloudFlare-account-and-add-a-website).
-Set the custom domain on your Github Pages page to the domain (or subdomain) you want to serve it from, and add a CNAME record on CloudFlare pointing from that domain to `yourusername.github.io` (whether you're using a project page or a user page), and you're done!
+Set the custom domain on your GitHub Pages page to the domain (or subdomain) you want to serve it from, and add a CNAME record on CloudFlare pointing from that domain to `yourusername.GitHub.io` (whether you're using a project page or a user page), and you're done!

 ### HTTPS redirection
 You can redirect to HTTPS automatically using a [CloudFlare Page Rule](https://support.cloudflare.com/hc/en-us/articles/200172336-How-do-I-create-a-Page-Rule-).
 You'll have to wait a while for CloudFlare to generate an SSL certificate first.

 ### Caching images etc
-By default, CloudFlare will cache [most static filetypes](https://support.cloudflare.com/hc/en-us/articles/200172516-Which-file-extensions-does-CloudFlare-cache-for-static-content) for 4 hours regardless of the cache headers from the origin server (which for Github Pages is a 10 minute TTL).
+By default, CloudFlare will cache [most static filetypes](https://support.cloudflare.com/hc/en-us/articles/200172516-Which-file-extensions-does-CloudFlare-cache-for-static-content) for 4 hours regardless of the cache headers from the origin server (which for GitHub Pages is a 10 minute TTL).
 Since my build process renames assets when they change, it's safe to set a long browser cache expiration time (I use one month).
-Note that this is how long your visitors' browsers will wait before requesting a file again from CloudFlare, not how long CloudFlare's edge servers will wait before requesting a file again from Github Pages.
+Note that this is how long your visitors' browsers will wait before requesting a file again from CloudFlare, not how long CloudFlare's edge servers will wait before requesting a file again from GitHub Pages.
 The default edge cache expiration setting seems to be to respect the cache headers from the origin server.
 You can only change this setting with a Page Rule.